Morgaroth/sbt-antlr4/README.md

 ## Settings

+`-package`
-`-package` option can be given by the following setting:
+ if You want to set package of generated classes, it can be given by the following setting:

-    antlr4PackageName in Antlr4 := Some("com.morgaroth")
+    antlr4PackageName in Antlr4 := Some("com.morgaroth") //default default, no package

 You can also adjust `-listener`, `-no-listener`, `-visitor`, `-no-visitor` options: